strangelove-ventures/oss-repo-template-golang/CONTRIBUTING.md

 ### Feature Requests & Enhancements

-Feature requests and other enhancements can be made using the [template](./.github/ISSUE_TEMPLATE/feature_request.md) provided.
+Feature requests and other enhancements can be made using the [template](./.github/ISSUE_TEMPLATE/feature_request.yml) provided.
 Please provide as much detail as possible, including the problem you are trying to solve and the solution you would like to see, along with possible alternatives you have considered if applicable.
-Understanding the usecases and the benefits the new feature or enhancement would bring to users helps the team to prioritize and implement the feature.
+Understanding the use cases and the benefits the new feature or enhancement would bring to users helps the team to prioritize and implement the feature.

 ### Doc Changes